Our Environmental Policy can be viewed here

 There are five (5) rating categories under PROPER, namely: Black, Red, Blue, Green and Gold with Gold being the highest award.
 Red and Black Ratings are given to companies which do not comply with the prevailing environmental laws and legislation.
 Green and Gold Ratings are awarded to companies which are fully compliant with the applicable laws and legislation, doing “beyond compliance” efforts and also demonstrate their commitment in community development and Corporate Social Responsibility (CSR).

-Jawa Power is the only coal-fired power station in Indonesia which has received twice PROPER GOLD Awards (2013 & 2016) from the Ministry of Living Environment and Forestry (KLHK)
+Jawa Power is the first coal-fired power station in Indonesia to receive twice PROPER GOLD Awards (2013 & 2016) from the Ministry of Living Environment and Forestry (KLHK)